andrewswimmer111/clash-royale-bot/README.md

 3. Both windows positioned EXACTLY where the ROIs expect them to be

 Once both windows are positioned:
-1. Navigate both accounts to the Friendly Battle screen.
+1. Navigate both accounts to the Friends screen.
 2. Adjust the NEXT_EPISODE and TOTAL_EPISODES variables in src/collect_data.py
 3. Run python3 src/collect_data.py